Frequently Asked Questions

 CANB provides advice to member institutions on any and all aspects of archival work – setting up an archives, moving an archives, training new volunteers and staff, working on projects, gaining intellectual control of your holdings, preserving your holdings, creating emergency plans, performing a global assessment, and more.
-Archives Advisor Melissa McCarthy and Preservation Advisor Dean Lund are available to travel to your archives – for free!
-Education and training events are planned each year, with at least one held in conjunction with annual general meeting, usually held in April.
+Archives Advisor Samantha Read is available to travel to your archives – for free!
+Education and training events are planned each year, with at least one held in conjunction with annual general meeting, usually held in April or May.

 How do I become a member?

 Fill out our membership form and send a cheque for $35.00.
 This fee covers the fiscal year from April 1 to March 31, and covers all of our services.

 What can I do for CANB?

 We are always looking for new Executive Committee members.
 The average commitment is about an hour a month, plus three full-day meetings a year.
 If you are interested, please contact us.

 - Paper documents

 - Unpublished audio material (cassette tapes, vinyl records, reel-to-reel, etc.)